-Geo-political events in Ukraine are continuing to result in higher global energy prices.
-Although the outcome of the events in Ukraine is uncertain, the Directors at present do not foresee the events having a significant negative impact on the Group's UK and South African operations' ability to remain in operation for the foreseeable future.
+Geo-political events in Ukraine and the Middle East are no longer significantly impacting global energy prices.
+Although the outcome of these events is uncertain, the Directors at present do not foresee the events having a significant negative impact on the Group's UK and South African operations' ability to remain in operation for the foreseeable future.